confluentinc/demo-change-data-capture/README.md

 - ksqlDB to process and enrich data in real time, generating a unified view of customers’ shopping habits
 - Snowflake and Amazon Redshift Sink connectors to load the enriched data into data warehouses for subsequent analytics and reporting

-To learn more about Confluent’s solution, visit the [Data Warehouse streaming pipelines page](https://www.confluent.io/use-case/data-warehouse/).

 ---

 ## Architecture Diagram